Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: Introduction

 The extension to an arbitrary number of variables takes sections~\ref{sec:auxiliary} to~\ref{sec:bi-mult-braid}.
 In particular, the composition of \bfls is discussed in section~\ref{sec:comp-n-bfls}.
 There, Theorem~\ref{thm:5} establishes the existence of the wing juxtaposition operation.
 Its proof is technically involved bookkeeping, but it ultimately is straightforward; it is reproduced in full because, while the juxtaposition product has features similar to the unary case, the proof itself is not an immediate generalization of the corresponding one in \cite{ButterfliesI,Noohi:weakmaps}.
 Note also that the constructions in the proof are used in the cocycle computations of sect.~\ref{sec:cohom-class}.

 The bi-multicategories comprised by braided group-like stacks on one side, and braided crossed modules of $\T$ on the other, are discussed in section~\ref{sec:bi-mult-braid}.

 The idea of categorical ring, or ring-like stack, and its presentation as a pseudo-monoids in their respective bicategories is expounded in sections~\ref{sec:bi-mult-braid} and~\ref{sec:pres-categ-ring}, where we also discuss some specific facts about the presentations.
 In section~\ref{sec:decomp} we discuss the cohomology of rings and the computation of the characteristic class.
+We do this in slightly simplified form by omitting the additional computations which arise because the choices for the various trivializations required for the cocycle computations are necessarily local.
+The complete computations are deferred to Appendix~\ref{sec:hyper}.

 To avoid unnecessary and possibly long detours, parts of the material have been placed in a number of appendices.
 Some of this material is necessary for self-consistency but known to the experts.
-Thus, bi-multicategories are discussed in appendices~\ref{sec:formalism} and~\ref{sec:formalism-monoid}, the analog of the pentagon in a bicategory in~\ref{sec:pentagons}, and finally appendix~\ref{sec:lemmas} contains just some technical lemmas pertaining to section~\ref{sec:properties}.
+Thus, bi-multicategories are discussed in appendices~\ref{sec:formalism} and~\ref{sec:formalism-monoid}, the analog of the pentagon in a bicategory in~\ref{sec:pentagons}, and appendix~\ref{sec:lemmas} contains just some technical lemmas pertaining to section~\ref{sec:properties}.
+Finally, the resolution of a simplicial object by hypercovers and the complete hyper-cohomology computations necessary for a full calculation of the characteristic class are contained in Appendix~\ref{sec:hyper}.